CenturyLinkCloud/PublicKB/Security/centurylink-cloud-guide-to-vormetric-dsm.md

     ![automatic backup files list](../images/centuryLink-cloud-guide-to-vormetric-DSM-15.png)

 ### Server Backup and Recovery
-CenturyLink Cloud customers, depending on their technical requirements, implement various backup and recovery solutions.
+Lumen Cloud customers, depending on their technical requirements, implement various backup and recovery solutions.
 Both the backup and restoration of encrypted data sets are handled differently depending on the solution in place.

 **Backup Method**|**Approach**
 -----------------|------------